Kolorcoaster: Release

 During the launch of the music video for "Bughaw" on March 12, 2025, Maki said that "Dilaw", "Namumula" and "Bughaw" belonged to a trilogy of color-inspired love songs created as part of his upcoming first full-length album, titled Kolorcoaster.
 He also announced that the album would include a slowed-down version of "Dilaw".
 A component single, "Kahel na Langit" (Orange Sky), was released in June 2025.

 While performing at the Alagang Suki Fest 2025 concert at the Araneta Coliseum on July 31, 2025, Maki announced that Kolorcoaster would be released on September 19, 2025, and would consist of 10 songs about colors.
 At the same time, the album's cover art was released on Instagram showing a colorful circle with a star.
 The album is to be released under Tarsier Records.

 On August 17, 2025, Maki announced that he would hold another concert, also titled with the same name, at the Araneta Coliseum on November 7, 2025, with him as one of its musical directors.
 An overseas concert tour under the same name was also announced for later in November, with stops in the United Arab Emirates and Qatar and with Yeng Constantino as a guest performer.
+A repeat concert, subtitled "One More Ride", was held on February 21, 2026 at the Araneta Coliseum.
+Another overseas leg was announced for later in June, with stops in Singapore and Jakarta, Indonesia.

 The album was released on September 19, 2025, with Maki saying that work had been underway on the project since 2023.
 A party to celebrate its release was held by Maki for fans at an amusement park in Pasay on September 30.
 A physical copy of the album was released in CD format through the ABS-CBN online store alongside Maki-related merchandise.

 On November 7, 2025, a new version of the component single "Turning Green" was released, featuring a collaboration with the American music duo Joan.
-Later that day, the Kolorcoaster concert proceeded with performances of the namesake album's component singles and guest performances by Maki's siblings Haro and Clare, Jolianne, Yeng Constantino and Maloi.
+Later that day, the Kolorcoaster concert proceeded with performances of the namesake album's component singles and guest performances by Maki's siblings Haro and Clare, Jolianne, Yeng Constantino, Angela Ken, and Maloi.

+In 2026, Maki released a new version of Kolorcoaster featuring live performances of its component tracks.